Childproofing the Car: Is Your Car a Safe Environment for Kids?

 c.
 Store tethers on CRS properly so they don’t become a projectiles in a crash.

 a.
-Thoroughly read BOTH car seat manual and car manual from manufacturer before installation and for choosing best location for CRS in vehicle.
+Thoroughly read BOTH car seat manual and vehicle manual from manufacturer before installation and for choosing best location for CRS in vehicle.

 b.
 Do not use a shoulder belt with air bags to secure infant carrier or CRS.
-(2011 Ford Explorer) These are ideal for use with belt positioning booster seats.
+These are ideal for use with belt positioning booster seats.

 d.
 No more than an inch of CRS movement side to side or front to back.

 e.
 Keep rear facing for as long at CRS allows.
 Don’t graduate to forward facing too soon and strive toward the goal of rear facing until age 2 as child is 5x’s safer facing the rear.

-4) BEST MATCH CAR SEAT FOR EVERY CHILD @ EVERY STAGE
+4) BEST MATCH CAR SEAT FOR EVERY CHILD AT EVERY STAGE:

 a.
 Best practice is to buy a child restraint that best fits your child, your car and offers the maximum weight, age and height limits.
 Retailers will allow you to see if it “fits” in your car before buying.